newrelic/k8s-metadata-injection/README.md

 You can go to [editor.swagger.io](editor.swagger.io) and paste its contents there to see a rendered version.

+## Contributing

+We welcome code contributions (in the form of pull requests) from our user community.
+Before submitting a pull request please review [these guidelines](./CONTRIBUTING.md).

+Following these helps us efficiently review and incorporate your contribution and avoid breaking your code with future changes.

 ### Performance

 Please refer to [docs/performance.md](docs/performance.md).